-Set in 1977 France and based on a play by Barillet and Grédy of Cactus Flower fame, this fun French-language film by gay filmmaker François Ozon stars a radiant Catherine Deneuve as a "potiche” — or "trophy housewife” — who takes over her tyrannical husband's umbrella factory.
-Out July 19, the candy-colored comedy also stars a tight-trousered Jérémie Renier as her obliviously gay son, who may be dating his half-brother.
+Set in 1977 France and based on a play by Barillet and Gredy of Cactus Flower fame, this fun French-language film by gay filmmaker Francois Ozon stars a radiant Catherine Deneuve as a "potiche" -- or "trophy housewife" -- who takes over her tyrannical husband's umbrella factory.
+Out July 19, the candy-colored comedy also stars a tight-trousered Jeremie Renier as her obliviously gay son, who may be dating his half-brother.

-Thanks to gay coauthors Kathy Belge and Marke Bieschke, who pepper general wisdom with candid personal anecdotes, this indispensable new paperback for LGBT and questioning teens has all the right answers about coming out, dating, finding like-minded friends, overcoming prejudice, and more.
+8. BOOK: Queer: The Ultimate LGBT Guide for Teens Thanks to gay coauthors Kathy Belge and Marke Bieschke, who pepper general wisdom with candid personal anecdotes, this indispensable new paperback for LGBT and questioning teens has all the right answers about coming out, dating, finding like-minded friends, overcoming prejudice, and more.
 As a bonus, this accessible book boasts sassy little illustrations of sassy queer characters courtesy of Christian Robinson.

 7. DVD: Torchwood: The Complete Original UK Series With the fourth season of Torchwood -- Russell T. Davies's British sci-fi spin-off of Doctor Who -- now premiering stateside on Starz, it's the perfect time and space to catch up on the first three seasons, which aired on BBC America.
 If you're a Torchwood virgin, this 14-disc, 31-episode collection, which is out July 19, will have you carrying a torch for gay role model John Barrowman, who plays omnisexual hero Capt.
 Jack Harkness.

 6. DVD: Cracks